-As directed by FHFA, we and Fannie Mae have also established aligned temporary requirements under which we and Fannie Mae would acquire certain purchase and no-cash-out refinance Mortgages that are in forbearance with note dates on or after February 1, 2020 and on or before December 31, 2020, and settlement dates on or after May 1, 2020 and on or before February 28, 2021, provided that the borrower is no more than 30 days delinquent at the time of acquisition.
+As directed by FHFA, on a temporary basis, we and Fannie Mae acquired certain purchase and nocash-out refinance Mortgages that were in forbearance with note dates on or after February 1, 2020 and on or before December 31, 2020, and settlement dates on or after May 1, 2020 and on or before February 28, 2021, provided that the borrower was no more than 30 days delinquent at the time of acquisition.
 For purposes of these requirements, Mortgages in forbearance include Mortgages for which the borrower (i) informed the seller or servicer that, after the note date, the borrower had suffered financial hardship caused directly or indirectly by COVID-19 or (ii) was approved for a forbearance plan based on a COVID-19 related hardship that occurred after the note date.
-Each such Mortgage that we acquire will be subject to a specified credit fee payable to Freddie Mac.
+Each such Mortgage that we acquired was subject to a specified credit fee payable to Freddie Mac.
 These Mortgages may be pooled with other Mortgages in Pools following our normal pooling practices.
-For more information, see Description of the Securities - General Pooling Criteria.
+For more information, see Description of the Securities-General Pooling Criteria.